CAM603/Python-JavaScript-CS-Masterclass/SinglyLL/README.md

 -   set the next property of _newTail_ to be null or None
 -   set the tail to be _newTail_
 -   decrement the length of the list by one
--   if the length now = 0, set head and tail to null or None
+-   if the length is now 0, set head and tail to null or None
 -   return the value of the node removed

 ### Shift